socomsystems/documentation/developer_manual/app/requests/controllers.rst

 Brute-force protection
 ----------------------

-Nextcloud supports brute-force protection on an action basis.
+cyfrSpaces supports brute-force protection on an action basis.
 By default controller methods are not protected.
 Brute-force protection should be used on security sensitive functions (e.g. login attempts) to increase the overall security of your application.

 The native brute-force protection will slow down requests if too many violations have been found.
 This slow down will be applied to all requests against a brute-force protected controller with the same action from the affected IP.